RanaAlaaTahon/euro-dine-insights/README.md

 ## Unfixed Bugs

+No unfixed bugs were identified across the ETL, visualization notebook, or dashboard components.
+All features are functioning as intended, and the project delivers the expected analytical insights and interactive experience.

+While there were no technical bugs left unresolved, I encountered some challenges while working with Tableau due to my limited experience with the tool.
+These were mainly related to layout adjustments and dashboard structuring rather than functional errors.
+Through trial, documentation review, and experimentation, I was able to resolve these issues and complete the dashboard.

+Moving forward, I plan to continue improving my Tableau skills to work more efficiently and make use of more advanced features in future projects.

 ## Development Roadmap

 The EuroDine Insights project followed a structured development roadmap to transform raw data into actionable insights and a fully interactive Tableau dashboard.
 Below is a visual overview of the key phases, challenges, and strategies: